Kxnr/parqbench/README.md

 ## Contribution

 Please contribute!
-I'm still learning Rust and this is my first 'major' project using it, so any and all feedback is welcome.
+I'm learning Rust and this is my first 'major' project using it, so any and all feedback is welcome.
+I'm working on this intermittently and will review PRs/comments/issues on a roughly weekly basis.